Ob`duc´tion,n.1. The act of drawing or laying over, as a covering.

 Obduction will be built with the same framework that made Cyan's earlier games such a wonderful experience: stunning landscapes, deep storyline, engaging characters, dramatic soundscapes, and challenging yet intuitive puzzles.
 Obduction is an entirely new property, delivered using one of the most powerful game development technologies available today.
 Obduction is an adventure game for the new millennium that stays true to the concepts that made the genre great.

 Obduction will be developed for both Windows and MacOS, with a targeted release of mid-to-late 2015.
+We are designing it with VR in mind and are excited to see it on platforms like the Oculus Rift.

 The game is being designed with a flexible scope in mind, so that as the budget grows, the game grows.
 More places; more puzzles; more mystery; more complexity; more adventure!